 Before 1996, Faridkot District was a part of Ferozepur Division in Punjab.
 In the year 1996, with a divisional headquarter, Faridkot division has been established which includes Faridkot, Bathinda and Mansa districts.
 It is situated between 29 degree 54 feet to 30 degree 54 feet north latitude and 74 degree 15 feet to 75 degree 25 feet east longitude.
-It lies in south west of the state and is surrounded by Ferozepur District in the north west, Moga and Ludhiana Districts in the north east and districts of Bathinda and Sangrur in the south.
+It lies in south west of the state and is surrounded by Ferozepur District in the northwest, Moga and Ludhiana Districts in the north east and districts of Bathinda and Sangrur in the south.

-Raj Mahal (royal Palace) was built during the reign of Maharaja Bikrama Singh during 1885-1889 under supervision of the, then Crown Prince (Later Maharaja) Balbir Singh, who incidentally was the first to move in and start living in it.
+Raj Mahal: ‘Raj Mahal’ (royal Palace) was built during the reign of Maharaja Bikrama Singh during 1885-1889 under the supervision of the, then Crowned Prince (Later Maharaja) Balbir Singh, who incidentally was the first to move in and start living in it.
 Spread over nearly 15 acres, it presented a magnificent look with French design, dominating grassy lawns a mid semi desert area of the State.
-Its entrance called “Raj Deori” – itself is a heritage building of a vintage and now houses Balbir Hospital.
+Its entrance, called 'Raj Deori", itself is a heritage building of a vintage and now houses Balbir Hospital.

 Darbar Ganj: This beautiful bungalow is a well laid out garden place.
 All the rooms are finished in the most modern style.
 The guests from the sisterly states used Darbar Ganj for stay.
 The building has now been converted into Circuit House.

 Rajsthan and Sirhind Canals: Rajasthan Canal and Sirhind Feeder pass near the Faridkot town.
 Rajasthan canal was constructed during the year 1962 to carry the additional water from Sutlejand Beas River at Hari Ke Pattan to dry areas of Punjab.